SalmanMohammedYunis/AutomatedIrrigation/README.md

 The Experiment Systems irrigation operates based on reading obtained from 10 moisture sensors attached to the system.

-It also has sketches to calibrate and test installed moisture sensors and Real time clock module.
+It also has sketches to calibrate and test installed moisture sensors, flow meter, and real time clock module.